-Of course, there are any number of holiday tunes that could be escaping these lips during the course of the day.
-It doesn’t matter whether it’s an upbeat song, a tune in a minor key (some of those are my faves), those that highlight the big guy in the red suit or those that truly reflect on the reason for the season.
-I love them all and for different reasons.
+Of course, there are any number of holiday tunes that could be found escaping these lips during the course of the day.
+It doesn’t matter whether it’s an upbeat song, a carol played in a minor key (some of those are my faves), those that highlight the big guy in the red suit or those that truly reflect on the reason for the season.
+I love them all and for a variety of different reasons.

 But which ones are my favorites?
 Hmmm….let me see if I can narrow down the top five.
 Okay – scratch that…let’s do six.

 6. All I Want For Christmas Is You

 I’m going to start out by saying this ~ I’m not a huge fan of the original version sung by Mariah Carey in 1994.
 Sorry, Mariah.
 I mean, it’s nice and I can sing to it.
 In fact, it even found its way to the top of the chats AFTER 25 YEARS!
 So, it has its place.
 However, I am more in love with the version sung by Lady Antebellum!
 I don’t know what it is about that rendition, but I could listen to and sing it all day long.
 It’s such an adorable song, too ~ romantic, sweet, festive.
 Not to mention, it’s extremely contagious!

 5. God Rest Ye Merry Gentleman